-One side you have the traditional Telecom providers, think Rogers or Bell.
+On one side you have the traditional Telecom providers, think Rogers or Bell.
 With predatory contracts and billing practices that defy logic, with an off footing in the telecommunications value chain.
 Effectively traditional providers such as Rogers or Bell are increasingly becoming a data pipe provider only.
 The value-added they could have supplied time ago is less relevant and losing significance.

-Meanwhile, innovations through unified telecommunications, cloud-hosted PBX and managed VoIP services simplify the billing and processes for enterprises, businesses of all sizes while addressing organizations’ growth goals and cost savings.
+Meanwhile, innovations through unified telecommunications, cloud-hosted PBX, and managed VoIP services simplify the billing and processes for enterprises, businesses of all sizes while addressing organizations’ growth goals and cost savings.

 Business needs are the driving force behind the growth of VoIP and in the same way the death certificate of traditional telecom practices.
 SIP Trunks dominate new businesses’ phone lines.
-Over the next five years, SIP Trunks growth is estimated to double reaching a value of USD 12.7 billion.
+Over the next five years, SIP Trunks’ growth is estimated to double reaching a value of USD 12.7 billion.

-Residential home phone landlines are in decline, though VoIP based Home Phone lines are increasing and VoIP international long-distance calling services market is continuously expanding.
+Residential home phone landlines are in decline, though VoIP-based Home Phone lines are increasing and VoIP international long-distance calling services market is continuously expanding.